app4pc/angular2-bible/README.md

 # A  basic Angular2 latest release RC1 ("2.0.0-rc.1") project with authentication (login / logout) works as seed project

-## Non compiled code and setup of any project with login/logout modules.

-This project setup uses following tech-set:
+## This project setup uses following tech-set:
 * Webpack: for transplation and as a task runner
 * TSD & TSC to write code in ECMAScript-6 standards.
 * TS-Lint for de-bugging,code-optimisation and standardisation.